The Bumper of My SUV: Critical reception

 Allmusic critic Stephen Thomas Erlewine, in his review of The Metropolitan Hotel, described the song as follows: "[T]he cloying 'The Bumper of My S.U.V.' is well-intentioned but is one of the more awkward Iraqi war songs — but those missteps only enhance the feeling that this album is a personal work for Wright, and that she's willing to make mistakes along the way."

 The Onion reviews this song as follows: "As far as jingoistic songs go, Chely Wright's "The Bumper Of My SUV" is pretty tame, essentially an examination of blue-red relations.
 Still, it's pretty hilarious: A woman in a mini-van gives Wright the finger, and Wright assumes it's because she has a U.S. Marines bumper sticker on her SUV.
 Hey Chely, maybe it's because you're taking up two lanes or wasting what's left of the earth's petroleum.
 Who knew that pro-America country singers—with especially overwrought Southern accents—hated minivans and private school?"

+Commercial performance

+"The Bumper of My SUV" debuted on the Billboard Hot Country Singles & Tracks chart (now known as Hot Country Songs) the week of November 20, 2004, at number 54.
+It entered the top-40 of the chart the week of January 15, 2005, at number 38, becoming her first top-40 hit since "Back of the Bottom Drawer" reached number 40 back on May 8, 2004.
+It reached a peak position of number 35 on February 5, 2005; it stayed 19 weeks in total on the chart.
+As of 2024, it is Wright's most recent entry on the chart to date.